 Looking for ways to lower your car insurance?
 There used to be a time when (provided you hadn't made any claims) your car insurance would reduce each year - times have changed!
-Premiums seem to go up and up each year, even when you have a huge no claims bonus.
+Premiums seem to go up and up each year, even when you have a huge no-claims bonus.

-You can use our clever money saving hacks to slash the costs of car Insurance, lower your premium and get a cheaper quote.
+You can use our clever money saving hacks to slash the costs of car insurance, lower your premium and get a cheaper quote.

-Here's 15 ways to get Cheaper Car Insurance
+Here are 15 ways to get Cheaper Car Insurance

-1 - Never EVER Auto Renew
+1 - Never EVER Auto-Renew

 Don't assume that because your current provider was the cheapest last year that they will be the cheapest this year.
-Many people are fooled in to thinking that if they haven't made a claim, their renewal price will be cheaper - this simply isn't true!
+Many people are fooled into thinking that if they haven't made a claim, their renewal price will be cheaper - this simply isn't true!

 2 - Use a Comparison Website